MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Plugins.md

    - Select **Cancel**.

-1. Find the values of the Inspection table Status Reason columns.
+1. Find the values of the Inspection table Status Reason column.

    - In the **Tree view** expand the **Inspection** table.